2016 Turkish coup attempt

-On 15 July 2016, a faction within the Turkish Armed Forces, organized as the Peace at Home Council, attempted a coup d'état against state institutions, including the government and president Recep Tayyip Erdoğan.
-They attempted to seize control of several places in Ankara, Istanbul, Marmaris and elsewhere, such as the Asian side entrance of the Bosphorus Bridge, but failed to do so after forces loyal to the state defeated them.
+In the evening of 15 July 2016, a faction within the Turkish Armed Forces of 8500 soldiers, organized as the Peace at Home Council, attempted a coup d'état against state institutions, including the government and president Recep Tayyip Erdoğan.
+They attempted to seize control of several places in Ankara, Istanbul, Marmaris and elsewhere, such as the Asian side entrance of the Bosphorus Bridge, but failed to do so after forces and civilians loyal to the state defeated them.
 The Council cited an erosion of secularism, elimination of democratic rule, disregard for human rights, and Turkey's loss of credibility in the international arena as reasons for the coup.
-The government said the coup leaders were linked to the Gülen movement, which is designated as a terrorist organization by the Republic of Turkey and led by Fethullah Gülen, a Turkish businessman and scholar who lives in exile in Pennsylvania.
-The Turkish government alleged that Gülen was behind the coup (which Gülen denied) and that the United States was harboring him.
+The same night Erdogan stated that they had evidence the coup leaders were linked to the Gülen movement, which he designated as a terrorist organization in May 2016.
+The Gulen movement was led by Fethullah Gülen, a Turkish businessman and a well-known Islamic scholar who lived in exile in Pennsylvania.
+The Turkish government alleged that Gülen was behind the coup and that the United States was harboring him.
+In response Gulen has called for an international commission to investigate the failed coup and said he would accept the findings if such a body found evidence of his guilt.
+In contrast, the Erdoğan government did not even agree to the proposal for a national parliamentary committee to investigate the events of July 15.

 Events surrounding the coup attempt and the purges in its aftermath reflect a complex power struggle between Islamist elites in Turkey.